TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.4-datastore/_index.md

 ![Differing latency](2.4.4-fig-2.png)

-There are more counters available via vCenter API than what’s presented in the UI.
+There are more counters available via vCenter API than what's presented in the UI.
 Just to recap, this is what you get in the UI.

 ![vCenter Metrics](2.4.4-fig-3.png)